o3de/o3de.org/content/docs/learning-guide/tutorials/animation/data-driven-root-motion.md

 ## Enable root motion

-Once you have root motion applied to the actor's root bone, you must enable root motion for the actor.
-Follow these steps to enable root motion for the actor:
+Once you have root motion applied to the actor's root bone, you must enable root motion for the actor by following these steps:

 1. In Animation Editor, press **Ctrl + O** to open the actor.
 Select an actor from the file window.